dcmeglio/alarmdecoder-smartthings/README.md

 -   notes
       a.
 If the AlarmDecoder Web App restarts it will loose subscriptions.
 It may take 5 minutes to restore PUSH notification.
       b.
 Updating the **AlarmDecoder UI** device settings on the phone app or web-based IDE will force a new subscription.

-## Configure AlarmDecoder device

-Using the SmartThings app **on your phone**
-1. Open up the SmartThings app **on your phone**
-2. Tap **My Home** and select the **Things** tab
-3. Select the **AlarmDecoder UI** device
-4. Tap the gear icon to edit the device
-5. Enter the API key you generated from the AlarmDecoder webapp
-6. Enter the alarm code you'd like to use to arm/disarm your panel.
-7. Select your panel type.
-8. Zone sensors may be configured to open and close themselves when a zone is faulted.
-For example, specifying zone 7 for Zonetracker Sensor #1 would trip that sensor whenever zone 7 is faulted.
-9. Use **graph.api.smartthings.com** and modify the device type in the device editor.
-If the application needs the device to be a Smoke Alarm then change its device type to **AlarmDecoder virtual smoke alarm** in the device editor.
-10. Using the devices preferences(gear) update the zone numbers and invert option for the **Zone Sensors**.

-Using **graph.api.smartthings.com**
-1. Login to your SmartThings graph web-based IDE.
-2. Select **My Devices**
-3. Select the  **AlarmDecoder(AD2)** device for your HUBs location.
-4. Click Preferences(**edit**) link.
-5. Enter the Rest API key you generated from the AlarmDecoder webapp
-6. Enter the alarm code you'd like to use to arm/disarm your panel.
-7. In the Panel Type - Type of panel enter **ADEMCO** or **DSC** depending on the panel type.
-8. Change the **Device Type** of the new **Zone Sensors** as desired by editing the device.
-If the application needs the device to be a Smoke Alarm then change its device type to **AlarmDecoder virtual smoke alarm** in the device editor.
-9. Using the preferences page update the zone numbers and invert option for the **Zone Sensors**.

 ## Configure Contact ID switches